srikanth-22/srikanth-22/README.md

 # Hey there👋, Welcome to my Github Profile

- <p>- <i>A comp-sci undergraduate student and a aspiring Software Developer with good problem-solving skills.
+<p>- <i><b>A comp-sci undergraduate student and a aspiring Software Developer with good problem-solving skills.
 Able to perform well in a team.
-Passionate about coding and equipped with a diverse and promising skill-set, placing a special emphasis on writing good quality code.</i></p>
+Passionate about coding and equipped with a diverse and promising skill-set, placing a special emphasis on writing good quality code.</b></i></p>

 <img src="https://media.giphy.com/media/HwBlFQZFcAoUcPHZdX/giphy.gif" width="30%" align="right" />